Do Hair Vitamins Work? Supplement Facts & Hair Growth Tips

 There are many, many contributing factors to hair loss and thinning—some more pressing than others and some better understood than others.
 So if you're experiencing hair loss, it may feel impossible to pinpoint why it's happening.
 (If you're dealing with this right now, we empathize with you.)
 That all said, here are some of the more common reasons to keep in mind.
 As always, if you fear your hair loss is significant and serious, it's worth visiting a doctor, dermatologist, or trichologist.

-Hair growth slows with age until, at some point, hair follicles stop growing hair altogether.
+Hair growth slows with age6 until, at some point, hair follicles stop growing hair altogether.
 Aging of the hair also affects its color and density (that is, hair turns gray and becomes thinner).
-According to research, the age at which our hair follicles start to slow production is different for every individual—for some people, it could be age 40; for others, age 70.
+According to research, the age at which our hair follicles start to slow production is different for every individual7—for some people, it could be age 40; for others, age 70.

-The link between stress and hair loss is well researched and proven.
-This again ties back to balance, or homeostasis, in the body, specifically in relation to the sympathetic nervous system and the adrenal glands.
+The link between stress and hair loss9 is well researched and proven.
+This again ties back to balance, or homeostasis, in the body, specifically in relation to the sympathetic nervous system and the adrenal glands10.
 "Both of these hormone [regulators], if out of balance due to high stress, will create hair thinning and loss," says certified trichologist Penny James.

 When the hair follicle is traumatized, it will cease to grow hair.
 This happens primarily because of repeated stress (like due to tight hairstyles) or inflammation from buildup.
 "If buildup is really extreme, it can even pull the hair down because there's so much inflammation around the hair follicle," says Adarsh Vijay Mudgil, M.D., board-certified dermatologist and founder of Mudgil Dermatology.